How does a reverse mortgage work in Texas: Complete Guide

 To qualify for a reverse mortgage in Texas, homeowners must meet certain criteria.
 These qualifications include:

 While the organizations you listed are involved in financial counseling and assistance, not all of them specifically specialize in reverse mortgages.
-But now on 15 July 2023, I can provide you with a list of well-known and reputable reverse mortgage lenders and companies in Texas:
+But now, I can provide you with a list of well-known and reputable reverse mortgage lenders and companies in Texas:

 1. Reverse Mortgage Funding LLC: Website: https://www.reversefunding.com/